 What Color Is Transmission Fluid?
-Does the Fluid Color Matter?
+(With Guide)

 Just like the engine, the transmission needs fluid to operate.
 Without it, you’ll have extensive friction, overheating, and premature failure on your hands.
 But what does this fluid look like, or, rather, what color is it?
 If it came from a brand-new canister, the oil would be bright red.
 However, it changes the color over time and turns brown or even black.

 Ideally, the fluid should be translucent.
 That means it’s pure and not contaminated by any burns or metal shavings.
 Today, we’ll talk about the very definition of transmission fluid, how to check its color and how to use that information to determine whether it’s time for a replacement.
 We’ll also go over the process of flushing and changing it.
 So, stay tuned!

 Like the fluid that we add to the engine, brakes, or radiator reservoir, transmission oil has one important job: minimizing metal-to-metal friction.
 By lubricating the various mechanical parts, the fluid prevents premature wear and tear, increasing the transmission’s lifespan.
 Along with that, it eliminates the chance of overheating.

 Oxidation and rust can also ruin a perfectly fine transmission.
 But the fluid protects the gearbox from that as well.
 All you need to do is make sure the levels aren’t very low and that the fluid is not contaminated by sludge, deposit, or metal powder/shavings from wear.

 Healthy transmission fluid is always clear-colored, bright red.
 Manufacturers add a dye into the mix to make it easier to distinguish transmission oil from other fluids.
 We’re talking about engine oil (amber or yellow), the coolant/antifreeze (mostly green, but can also be blue or pink/red), brake fluid (clear, translucent, yellow), or steering fluid (light red).